Houston, TX

 FinalistBio

-Hey, I’m Chloe Cleare — a senior, athlete, and entrepreneur from Houston, TX.
-I’m the founder of The Jazzy Gator, a Cajun-Creole food brand that blends culture, flavor, and music.
-I’m also passionate about photography, music production, and giving back to my community.
-Whether I’m leading on the court or cooking up ideas for my future WNBA team, I move with purpose and vision.
+Hi, I’m Chloe Cleare a college student and entrepreneur from Houston, TX.
+I’m the founder of The Jazzy Gator, a Cajun-Creole food brand that blends rich culture, bold flavors, and live music to create a vibrant community experience.
+Alongside my studies, I’m passionate about photography, music production, and giving back to my community.
+Whether I’m leading on the basketball court or planning for my future WNBA team ownership, I approach every challenge with purpose, creativity, and a clear vision for success.

 Education